Omii2899/Brain-Tumor-Classification/README.md

 - **InferenceLogs/**: This directory is dedicated to storing inference logs, facilitating model evaluation and improvement:
   - **ImageLogs/**: Subfolder for storing user input images along with correct predictions made by the model.
 These logs are valuable for validating model accuracy.
   - **ImageLogsWithFeedback/**: Subfolder for storing user input images that were incorrectly predicted by the model, categorized by the label provided by the user.
 This data is essential for retraining and enhancing the model's performance.
+  - **ImageLogsForInvalidImages/**: Subfolder for storing user input images that where invalid or images that where not Brain MRI

 ### DAG: